13413j1j13j5315n13/FollowerV2/README.md

 1. Write server URL.
 If using Localtunnel then it would be something like "https://testi.loca.lt".
 If you will use your leader's machine's IP then it will be something like "http://192.168.100.23:4412"
 1. Set request delay.
 If running locally I use 500 ms, with Localtunnel 1000 ms might be a good idea
 1. Click "Start network requesting" or the hotkey (F3 by default)
+1. If you want to use "/hideout NAME" typing functionality you MUST have English keyboard layout

 "Propagate working of followers" controls whether followers are working or not.